-Hearing Officer: A University employee or graduate student who is trained and authorized to weigh the information presented in a conduct meeting or University hearing to determine an appropriate outcome.
+Hearing Officer: A University employee or graduate student who is appointed by the University, trained and authorized to weigh the information presented in a conduct meeting or University hearing.
+The Hearing Officer, also referred to as the Decision Maker(s), will be free of conflict of interest and bias, and will not serve as the Investigator, Title IX Coordinator, an Advisor to any Party, or Appeals Officer in the same matter.